 Log Home Preservation Tradespeople in High Demand

 Log home building or painting companies occasionally hire us as subcontractors for log rot issues on a pre-existing log home.
-Due to the high demand for log home restoration services, we have started hiring subcontracting crews to help meet the needs of the communities.
+Due to the high demand for log home restoration services, we have started hiring subcontracting crews to help meet the demands of the communities.
 As winter turns to spring, we begin our search for future apprenticeships—those who learn quickly and display skills and understanding advance well in our company.
 There is limited space, so could you email us your interest early?
 We are always searching for experienced log home workers and subcontractors.
 To learn more about our open call for experienced log home crews, visit Calling All Log Home Subcontractors – Log Masters Restorations.